Lesson 4 - Imperialism in China

 The Germans occupied a port in the Shandong peninsula and the British, not to be outdone and to stop anyone else having it took Weihaiwei.
 They also extended their hold on the south by extracting a 99-year lease on the Kowloon Peninsula to the north of Hong Kong.
 The French also seized territory in the south.

-The failure of self-strengthening and the Boxer Rising
+The Failure of Self-Strengthening and the Boxer Rising

 'Railways carried "fire-carts" and rattling, iron-wheeled wagons all over the country, desecrating burial places, disturbing the spirits of the earth, putting honest carters and porters, trackers and boatmen, muleteers and camel men out of work.
 Equally obnoxious were the foreign operators of the chugging steamships on the inland waterways, the foreign mining engineers whose deep shafts upset the feng-shui even more than the railway tracks did, the foreign mechanics who put up the wires and the poles for the telegraph companies.